 - Some businesses don’t ask for referrals.
 It’s unbelievable, but nearly all businesses are too scared to ask the simple question, “Could you please give me a referral?”
 Ask nothing, get nothing.

 - Maybe the timing of your request for referrals is not spot-on.
 If you ask for a referral before the relationship is strong enough, then you don’t have much chance of success.
 However, ask at the right time and you will see that this really works.

 - Some businesses run campaigns that rely solely on referrals.
 Referral initiatives are there to SUPPLEMENT other marketing initiatives, not REPLACE them.
 Referrals should be part of the campaign, not the campaign itself.

 - Some businesses don’t make a referral process part of their day-to-day business process.
 Referrals should be a part of your life, not an occasional flurry when your business is having a bad month.

 - Some businesses let the referee down.
 Someone puts their name on the line for you and you don’t have the courtesy to follow up on it.
 Or worse, you provide shocking service to the lead.
 This is not good for business and you’ll lose both the referee and the lead.

 - You don’t offer commission or are unwilling to pay for leads.
 For goodness sake, this is BUSINESS!
 Business is about money.
 Referral commissions are the most critical of all of them.
 Amazon.com is built on referrals ― that’s what makes them number one in the world!

 Welcome to the new age of World Micro Business Domination.
 Ask for referrals and you might get none.
 Ask for five referrals… you will get three.
 Being vague gets you nowhere.
 I find being clear makes a huge difference.

 Do you have a success-story with referrals that you’d like to share with us?
 Or do you have any questions about this matter?
-Sign off in the comments below.
-We’re all here to share and help each other.
+Let us know on the Connect page.